 Hair follicles go through the following cycles before they fall out.
 According to the American Academy of Dermatology, losing 50 to 100 strands a day is normal.

 - Anagen, the growth phase, is the place where nearly 90% of our hair is in at any time.

-- The resting phase known as Telogen lasts about 1 to 6 months.
+- The resting phase, known as Telogen, lasts about 1 to 6 months.
 With 5-15% of our hair in this resting phase, stress or any hormonal changes to the body can cause more hair to go into the resting phase.
-This is the type of hair that bariatric surgery patients are most likely to shed.
-Once hair starts to grow again, mature hair follicles are released and then the patient loses that hair.
+Bariatric surgery patients are most likely to shed this type of hair.
+Once hair grows again, mature hair follicles are released, and then the patient loses that hair.

 Reasons for Hair Loss

 Normal Hair Loss – There are many common causes of hair thinning in general, such as,

 - Acute illness or surgery in general

 - Hormonal imbalances and thyroid diseases (associated with obesity)

 - Excess Vitamin A

 It is important to note that while these factors can contribute to excessive shedding, individuals may experience varied hair loss, which can also be influenced by genetics, age, stress, and other environmental factors.